grosser/preoomkiller/Readme.md

 Written in Rust to consume minimal resources.

-Download the binary you need from target/*your-arch*

 Version: 0.0.1

 ### Usage

+Download the binary you need from target/*your-arch* or `cargo install preoomkiller`.

 <!-- Updated by rake bump:patch -->
 ```